Naval Strike Missile (NSMTM) Coastal Defence System

-The NSM™ CDS has unique features with a net centric architecture which enables multiple simultaneous engagements and over the horizon (OTH) targeting.
+The NSM™ CDS is a high-performance ground based Coastal Defence System.
+It has unique features with a net centric architecture which enables multiple simultaneous engagements and over the horizon (OTH) targeting.
 These capabilities, combined with the unique NSM™ target recognition, shapes a highly potent and vast SSM system for the future.
 The system can be closely integrated and adapted to a country’s adjacent weapons and command and control systems.
 This expands the defended area and enhances the total fighting capability of the force.

 The NSM™ CDS is composed of the following major items:

-- The Fire Distribution Center (FDC) providing Battle Management Command Control Communication Computers and Information (BMC4I)
+- The Fire Control Center (FCC) providing fire control and Battle Management Command Control Communication Computers and Information (BMC4I)

 - Sea surveillance and tracking radar - customer selectable (optional)

-The FDC with its open modular software architecture is the central integrating element for the NSM™ CDS system.
-It is based on the similar proven KONGSBERG BMC4I FDC used in the NASAMS Air Defence System.
-More than 120 FDCs have been delivered worldwide in different configurations including several NATO countries and the USA.
-The FDC is independent of vehicle types.
+The FCC is the central integrating element for the NSM™ CDS system.
+It is based on the similar proven KONGSBERG BMC4I FDC used in the NASAMS System.
+More than 120 FCC/FDCs have been delivered worldwide in different configurations including several NATO countries and the USA.
+The FCC is vehicle type independent.

-- Long-range NSM™ Surface-to-Surface Missile System with Sea & Land Target Capability
+- Missile System with Sea & Land Target Capability

 - Sea skim